Shilese Jones: 2016–17

-Senior
+Senior gymnastics career

 2018

 Jones turned senior in 2018.
 She competed at the American Classic where she placed first in the all-around, on vault, and on floor exercise, placed fourth on uneven bars, and twelfth on balance beam.
 Later in the summer she competed at the 2018 U.S. Classic where she placed fourth in the all-around behind Simone Biles, Riley McCusker, and Morgan Hurd, sixth on uneven bars, eleventh on balance beam, and fifth on floor exercise.

 At the National Championships Jones finished fifth in the all-around, behind Biles, Hurd, McCusker, and Grace McCallum, sixth on uneven bars, tenth on balance beam, and seventh on floor exercise.
 As a result of her performance she was added to the senior national team for the first time.
 The following day, Jones was named to the team to compete at the Pan American Championships in Lima, Peru alongside McCallum, Trinity Thomas, Jade Carey, and Kara Eaker.
 In the team competition, Jones helped the United States' win the gold.

 In October Jones participated in the Worlds Team Selection Camp.
 During the competition she placed eighth in the all-around, second on vault behind Biles, fifth on uneven bars, ninth on balance beam, and eighth on floor exercise.
 The following day she was not named to the team to compete at the 2018 World Championships.

 2019

 In February Jones was named to the team to compete at the 2019 City of Jesolo Trophy alongside Sunisa Lee, Emma Malabuyo, and Gabby Perea.
 While there she contributed scores on vault, beam, and floor that helped the team win gold.

 In June, after the conclusion of the American Classic, Jones was named as one of the eight athletes being considered for the team to compete at the 2019 Pan American Games along with Sloane Blakely, Kara Eaker, Aleah Finnegan, Morgan Hurd, Sunisa Lee, Riley McCusker, and Leanne Wong.

 At the 2019 GK US Classic, Jones placed ninth in the all-around.
 She also placed third on vault behind Jade Carey and Aleah Finnegan, eleventh on uneven bars, fourteenth on balance beam, and tenth on floor exercise.
 After the competition she was named as the alternate for the Pan American Games.

 At the U.S. National Championships, Jones placed twelfth in the all-around.
 She also finished fifth on vault, fourteenth on uneven bars, eleventh on balance beam, and ninth on floor exercise.
-She did not retain her spot on the national team, but it was announced that despite neither gymnast making the team, her and Faith Torrez had been extended invites to the worlds selection camp.
+She did not retain her spot on the national team, but it was announced that despite neither gymnast making the team, she and Faith Torrez had been extended invites to the worlds selection camp.
 She later withdrew from the camp due to injury.